appium/appium/docs/en/appium-setup/running-on-windows.md

 ## Additional Setup for Android App Testing

-   1. To run tests on Windows, you will need to have the Android Emulator booted or an Android Device connected that is running an AVD with API Level 17 orgreater.
+   1. To run tests on Windows, you will need to have the Android Emulator booted or an Android Device connected that is running an AVD with API Level 17 or greater.
 Then run Appium on the command line (via the `appium` command)
    2. Within test script, change value of 'platformVersion' to correspond with emulator version (i.e. '4.4.4')
    3. Within test script, change value of 'app' to PATH('path of .apk') and ensure the entire path (including close parenthesis) is on one line